StuffOnTheInternet/wikiweaver/README.md

 # WikiWeaver

-WikiWeaver makes participating in (and spectating) WikiRaces more fun by visualizing every page you and your peers visit as colorful nodes in a graph.
+WikiWeaver makes participating in (and spectating) Wikipedia Races more fun by visualizing every page you and your peers visit as colorful nodes in a graph.

 ![Image of website](example.png)